 A fleeting glimpse of eternity.

-It’s worth pausing here to note that when we are talking about the qualitative and meaningful aspect of phenomena, we are not claiming there is some sort of unambiguous or neatly coded scheme governing qualities.
+It’s worth pausing here to note that, in recognizing the qualitative and meaningful aspect of phenomena, we are not claiming there is some sort of unambiguous or neatly coded scheme governing qualities.
+Quite the opposite.
 Every material reality is multivalent and context-sensitive in its meaningfulness.
 That’s just the way of meanings, all of which can enter into endless relations with other meanings.

 Think of a cave in the mountains.
 Of what, in our own experience, do we find it an image?
-Perhaps it images safety, as shelter from a storm or a place of rest.
+Perhaps it signifies safety, as shelter from a storm, or a place of badly needed rest.
 Perhaps darkness.
 Perhaps receptivity and welcome (“taking in”); or secure enclosure; or hidden danger, as from a sleeping beast or concealed villain; or the unknown generally; or a Jungian treasure of the soul, lying in the depths; or a “door” to the earth’s or psyche’s interior; or any number of other things that might occur to you.

 But this is not to suggest that material realities lack specific character.
 We will not often find a cave likened to an open, flat meadow, let alone to a flower.
 It’s just that every material reality is partly shaped by its context, so it’s possible that one might find occasion to liken a cave to a flower, just as it’s possible for almost any word in a text to color and enter into a special relationship with just about any other word.
 Meanings are not discrete things spatially excluded from each other.
-Their lawfulness, entirely different from the lawfulness of “mechanistic” interaction, is expressed through a power of interpenetration.
+Their lawfulness, in contrast to the way we usually think of “mechanistic” interactions, is expressed through a power of interpenetration and mutual influence.

 So, then, the expression or meaning of the material world lies in what a particular thing or phenomenon may say to us under a given set of circumstances.
 Things may not be rigidly univocal as opposed to multivalent in this regard, much like the words of a human language, which can usually be employed in widely different ways, with different meanings.
 Yet we would not therefore say that the words are meaningless.
 Our dictionaries show that we have no great difficulty distinguishing one word from another.